dawn-boy/obsidian-notes/Tech/Bash scripting.md

 Bash (Bourne again shell) resides at /bin/bash.
-It's a scripting language meaning it doesn't have to compile to run.
+It's a scripting language meaning it doesn't need to compile to run.
 #### Ways to run the script
 - bash script.sh (arguments)
 - ./script.sh --> needs to have the execute bit turned on for script.sh